richardschneider/sally/README.md

 ## Secret

 Sally uses the `secret` to generate the HMAC digest which provides the strong cryptographic assurances.
 It can be set with `sally.configure({ secret: ...})`.
-However, this means that the secret string is your code and possible also in the repo.
+However, this means that the `secret` is in your code and possible also in the repo.

-To avoid this issues, Sally will check for the environment vaiable `SallySecret` containing the secret.
+To avoid this issue, Sally will check for the environment vaiable `SallySecret` containing the secret.